preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 ## Launchpad Milestones

+> ⚠️ **WORK IN PROGRESS** — These milestones are a rough draft.
+Parth and Preet need to review and refine these together before building begins.
+The breakdown, ordering, and scope of each milestone may change.

 Each milestone is a vertical slice — small but complete, testable.
 We're growing a cupcake into a cake, not building incomplete layers.

 ### Milestone 1: The skeleton speaks